Three Stooges, 190 short films, one new photo book

-LOS ANGELES (Reuters) - Slapstick trio The Three Stooges kept Americans laughing for more than 40 years - and gave fan Jim Pauley what has turned into a lifelong obsession.
+LOS ANGELES, Dec 18 (Reuters) - Slapstick trio The Three Stooges kept Americans laughing for more than 40 years - and gave fan Jim Pauley what has turned into a lifelong obsession.

 After a quest of more than a decade and hours of old-fashioned sleuthing, Pauley has published “The Three Stooges: Hollywood Filming Locations,” which documents hundreds of the filming sites of the 190 short Columbia Pictures films made by the comedy team between 1934 and 1958.